Hamida Banu Begum: Meeting with Humayun

 I shall marry someone; but he shall be a man whose collar my hand can touch, and not one whose skirt it does not reach.

 Marriage

 Young Akbar recognizes his mother.
 An illustration from the Akbarnama.

 The marriage took place on a day chosen by the Emperor, an avid astrologer himself, employing his astrolabe, at mid-day on a Monday in September 1541 (Jumada al-awwal 948 AH) at Patr (known as Paat, Dadu District of Sindh).
-Thus, she became his junior wife, after Bega Begum (later known as Haji Begum, after Hajj), who was his first wife and chief consort.
+This was the town in which Hamida Banu Begum was born.
+It was in the very same town of Paat, many years ago, that Hamida’s parents Ali Akbar Jami and Mah Afroze Begum were also marriedThus, she became his junior wife, after Bega Begum (later known as Haji Begum, after Hajj), who was his first wife and chief consort.
 The marriage became "politically beneficial" to Humayun, as he got help from the rival Shia groups during times of war.